 Christmas will be here and gone before we know it.
 But through your kind and generous support, the peace, hope and joy of Christmas will continue throughout the New Year in the lives of our men.
 Jesus is the reason for the season, but He is also our hope and joy for the rest of the year.
 Our men truly do thank you for your kind and generous support.

-As we finish out 2019 and begin 2020, my prayer for you is that the Lord will abundantly bless you and your loved ones with good health, much happiness and great success in all of your endeavors.
-Thank you for standing with us in 2019.
-Your generous support was wonderfully used by the Lord to impact 215 homeless men in 2019.
-Your gift also impacted their families, their friends and society as a whole as our men became responsible, contributing members of our community.
-Your support made a big difference, and will continue to do so in the days ahead.
+As we finish out 2020 and begin 2021, my prayer for you is that the Lord will abundantly bless you and your loved ones with good health, much happiness and great success in all of your endeavors.
+COVID-19 made 2020 a very hard and challenging year for the Mission.
+Thank you for standing with us.
+Your generous support kept the Mission alive and was used by the Lord to bless the 184 broken and hurting homeless men who lived at the Mission in 2020.
+Your gift also blessed their families, their friends and society as a whole as our men became responsible, contributing members of our community.

-Thanksgiving at the Whosoever Gospel Mission is one of the highlights of my year.
-We do Thanksgiving up big at the Mission!
-On Thanksgiving Day, our dining room and chapel will be festively decorated.
-We start off with a joy-filled Thanksgiving Day chapel service in which we give thanks to God for all that He has done for us this past year.
-The heartfelt testimonies of our men, staff and volunteers are a celebration of God’s goodness and grace.
-With 130-140 or more people in attendance, we then sit down and enjoy a delicious Thanksgiving Day Feast fit for a King (the Lord Jesus Christ Himself!).
-Our Thanksgiving Day Feast includes roasted turkey, giblet gravy, three-cheese macaroni (which I make every year), creamy mashed potatoes, sweet potatoes, savory stuffing with cranberries (which I also make from scratch every year), green beans almandine, buttered corn, rolls & butter, cranberry sauce, apple cider, and an amazing assortment of desserts – pies, cookies, brownies, cheesecake, and candy.
-And our Feast is an all-you-can-eat meal!
-We make sure that there is always enough food for seconds and even thirds.
+But we are still going to enjoy a delicious Thanksgiving Day feast fit for a King (the Lord Jesus Christ Himself!).
+Our Thanksgiving Day feast includes roasted turkey, homemade gravy, seven-cheese macaroni (which I make every year), creamy mashed potatoes, sweet potatoes, savory stuffing with cranberries (which I also make from scratch every year), green beans almondine, buttered corn, rolls & butter, cranberry sauce, apple cider, and an amazing assortment of desserts – pies, cookies, brownies, cheesecake, and candy.

-The United Way of Greater Philadelphia and Southern New Jersey – donate to the Mission through United Way’s Donor Choice Program.
+The United Way of Greater Philadelphia and Southern New Jersey – donate to the Mission through United Way’s Donor Choice Option.
 Our Code Number is 1045.